mzlatic1/MZ-AS800-Capstone-Source-Code/README.md

 Graduatation Date: May 2024<br />

 ## Python, Software, and Hardware Requirements
-Below is the Python, software, and hardware requirements that were used when developing the scripts for this capstone research:<br /><br />
+Below is the Python, software, and hardware requirements that were used when developing the scripts for this capstone research.
+There is also a YML file (mz_as800_conda_env) that can be used to replicate the non-ArcPy conda environment (however not all packages installed will be used).<br /><br />
 Operating System -> Windows 10 Pro version 22H2<br />
 Random Access Memory (RAM) -> Corsair Vengeance DDR5 4 x 32 GB (128 GB total)<br />
 Central Processing Unit (CPU) -> AMD Ryzen 9 7900X 12-core<br />